 Niamara (Nia) and Jorality (Jory) BancanorA pair of twins from a well-to-do family.
 Daja discovers that they both have ambient magic: Nia has woodworking magic, while Jory has cooking magic.
 Nia is soft-spoken and shy, while Jory is outgoing and constantly moving.
 Daja is able to find suitable teachers for both of them, but still must teach the two meditation.

 Bad Dreams: Nia has bad dreams about fire.
-Daja explains that it'll get better with more training once Nia stops thinking like she's wood.
+Daja explains that it'll get better with more training once Nia can seal herself off from her magic and thus stop thinking like she's made of wood.